ueberdosis/tiptap/docs/collaboration/getting-started/install.md

     ],
     content: `
       <p>
-        This is a radically reduced version of tiptap.
+        This is a radically reduced version of Tiptap.
 It has support for a document, with paragraphs and text.
 That’s it.
 It’s probably too much for real minimalists though.
       </p>
       <p>
         The paragraph extension is not really required, but you need at least one node.
 Sure, that node can be something different.